MinecraftExchange/MinecraftExchangeServer/README.md

 <img alt="Minecraft Exchange Logo" src="http://dl.dropbox.com/u/53010016/MCExchange.png" width="250px" />
 # Minecraft Exchange
-The Minecraft Exchange is a program designed to emulate a real-life stock market in Minecraft.
-It lets users buy and sell items at any price with a recommended price given based off of supply and demand.
-The program has an "Economy Server" which has all of the economic data and an "Economy Client" which is the Minecraft Server.
-The MC Server would then submit its buy and sell offers to the Economy Server after a given interval where they would be completed.
-After all of the transactions that can be completed are finished, the Economy Server will then update the prices to reflect the new state of the economy.
+The Minecraft Exchange is a program designed to connect Minecraft servers together, in that they <b>exchange</b> information.
+This is a server that will only connect multiple Minecraft servers together, and not offer anything else.
+It will act as a basis for any other programs to hook into, allowing a multitude of different systems and networks to be implemented, ranging from economy and stocks to private messages and friends.
+To make it clear, this is NOT a separate or new Minecraft server, but instead a general server that any Minecraft server can connect to to get access to the network.

-## This is an Economy Server standalone.
+## This is a Minecraft Exchange Server standalone.